dodieboy/ITE_MAP_Project/README.md

 # ITE_MAP_Project
-An android app done for ITE MAP Project
+An android app for shape calculation for ITE MAP Project